facebook/react-native-website/docs/geolocation.md

 As a browser polyfill, this API is available through the `navigator.geolocation` global - you do not need to `import` it.

+On Android, this uses the [android.location API](https://developer.android.com/reference/android/location/package-summary).
+This API is not recommended by Google because it is less accurate and slower than the recommended [Google Location Services API](https://developer.android.com/training/location/).
+In order to use it with React Native, use the [react-native-geolocation-service](https://github.com/Agontuk/react-native-geolocation-service) module.

 ### Configuration and Permissions

 <div class="banner-crna-ejected">